jolars/moloch/docs/implementation/beamerinnerthememoloch.md

 }
 ```

-### Standout Frames
+## Standout Frames

-offers a custom frame format with large, centered text and an inverted
+Moloch offers a custom frame format with large, centered text and an
-background.
+inverted background.
 To use it, add the key `standout` to the frame:

 `\begin{frame}[standout] ... \end{frame}`.

-`standout`
+### `standout`
-:

 Optional arguments to Beamer's frames are implemented using
 `\define@key` from the `keyval` package, which will execute code when